International opponents welcomed as historic fight night closes in

 The welcome party wrapped up with a public training session which saw all boxers show their amazing footwork and powerful jabs.

-Fight promoter Dean Lonergan heaped praise on the quality of foreign athletes coming to compete and was looking forward to the much-awaited fight this Saturday.
+Fight promoter Dean Lonergan heaped praise on the quality of foreign athletes coming to compete and was looking forward to the much-awaited action this Saturday.

 “We hope that when our visitors go back home, they do share the amazing experiences they enjoyed in Whangārei.”